A Digital Commons for sovereign security operations.

 How the commons works

 - Open by default.
-The framework, the playbooks, and the reference deployments are published under permissive licenses.
-If you can read code, you can read the defences the commons relies on.
+The content layer, the playbooks, and the reference compile targets are published under permissive licenses.
+If you can read text, you can read the defences the commons relies on.

 - Sovereign by architecture.
 Reference deployments target European-resident, European-governed infrastructure.
-There are no hidden calls to non-EU services in the framework defaults.
+No choice of AI provider or runtime is hard-wired into the content.

 - Community-first governance.
 Decisions happen in the open on GitHub — RFCs, governance flags, issue threads.
 Anyone affected by a change is welcome to weigh in on it.